CorDamir/mildew-alert/README.md

   - model loading in live version

 - ### Scikit-learn
-  - honorable mention, only used encoder to convert target categories to binary as part of pre-processing
+  - honorable mention, only used encoder to convert target categories to numerical values as part of pre-processing

 - ### NumPy
   - base data manipulation methods used by other libraries